110th Street (Manhattan)

 110th Street is a street in the New York City borough of Manhattan.
-It is also known as Central Park North.
-In the west, between Central Park West/Frederick Douglass Boulevard and Riverside Drive, it is also known as Cathedral Parkway.
+It is known as Central Park North between Fifth Avenue and Central Park West/Frederick Douglass Boulevard, where it runs along the northern edge of Central Park.
+From Central Park West to Riverside Drive, it is also known as Cathedral Parkway.

 Route

 110th Street is an eastbound street between First Avenue and Madison Avenue.
 The small portion between Madison Avenue and Fifth Avenue is westbound.
 West of Fifth Avenue, the road widens to accommodate two-way traffic.

 The Duke Ellington Memorial, a statue of Duke Ellington, stands in Duke Ellington Circle, a shallow amphitheater at 110th Street and Fifth Avenue, at the northeast corner of Central Park.
 Unveiled in 1997, the statue, by sculptor Robert Graham, is 25 ft tall, and depicts the Muses—nine nude caryatids—supporting a grand piano and Duke Ellington on their heads.
 Duke Ellington Circle is also the site of the future Museum for African Art.

 110th Street crosses Central Park West and Frederick Douglass Boulevard at the northwest corner of Central Park, Frederick Douglass Circle.
 West of there it is also called Cathedral Parkway after the Cathedral of St. John the Divine.

 The Parkway forms the south edge of Morningside Park between Manhattan Avenue and Morningside Drive.
 It forms the south edge of the Cathedral Close of St. John the Divine between Morningside Drive and Amsterdam Avenue, and ends at Riverside Drive before Riverside Park.